Chat with us on WhatsApp

 Dr Bonaros: Male Hair Loss Specialist in the UK

-At our clinic in Glasgow, we offer a full spectrum of male hair loss treatment solutions to suit your needs, preferences and budget, including hair transplants and medical treatment with finasteride.
+At our clinic in Glasgow, we offer a full spectrum of male hair loss treatment solutions to suit your needs, preferences and budget.
+This includes hair transplants and medical treatment with finasteride.

 In your first hair loss consultation, Dr Bonaros will discuss the benefits and possible side effects of finasteride for hair loss with you and advise whether it is a suitable option for you.

-If you’re ready to find a solution to your hair thinning problem, contact our clinic in Glasgow.
-Alternatively, fill out our online assessment form and get advice directly into your inbox.
+If you’re ready to find a solution to your hair-thinning problem, contact our clinic in Glasgow or book an online consultation below.
+Alternatively, fill out our free online assessment form and get advice directly into your inbox.